Plugins

 Section titled “Persistence model for plugin data”Plugin persistence is opt-in via serialize + onDeserialize.

-withSave: true: plugin data is stored with normal story saveswithSave: false: plugin data is stored in plugin-specific storage and included in export payloads
+withSave: true: plugin data is stored with story snapshots, so it rewinds with history movement (backward/forward) and with save loadswithSave: false: plugin data is stored in plugin-specific storage and included in export payloads

 Use withSave: false for cross-run systems (for example achievements/settings that should not rewind when loading old story saves).